pachyderm/kfdata/README.md

 We could invent a new convention that a pipeline parameter `kfdata://foo:r` attaches KFData dataset `foo` as a reader, and `kfdata://bar:w` attaches `bar` as a writer, populating the appropriate env vars for, say, an S3 client library.

 There could be a corresponding `kfp` Python SDK module which is responsible for implementing the translation as a first pass.
 It could just go and find the Dataset in the Kubernetes API.
 Or, to begin with we could just implement it as a generic component that people can start using in their pipelines!
+Actually, that won't work, unless the KFData component can convert a KFData dataset name into environment variables and output them as outputValues, and then have the next component along take those env vars as inputValues and do something like `os.setenv(...)`.
+This might work for a POC but we'd want less boilerplate in the ultimate implementation.

 In the future it would be better, of course, if Datasets were a top level object in Kubeflow, creatable/listable in the UI and attachable in the pipeline run builder UI (just like the experiment picker).